andryjohn/RJ-s-blog/_posts/2019-05-05-Rules-for-design.md

 layout:     post
 title:      Few rules for non-designer who want to build well-designed products
 date:       2019-06-05
 summary:
 categories: Technique
 ---
 ![dribbble](/images/dribbble.jpg)
->I often hear engineers/developers telling me “**they are not good at web-design**” because “**they are not artists**”.
+>I often hear engineers telling me “**they are not good at web-design**” because “**they are not artists**”.

 And they're right, if you work in a fancy web agency making fancy websites, you need some kind of artistic sensitivity.
----

 [<img src="/images/superrb.png">](https://www.superrb.com/)
 <footer>Superrb.com</footer>

-But working on a functional web-app like Airbnb, Facebook, Product Hunt, has nothing to do with art, it’s about respecting patterns and simple graphical rules, and mainly stealing others’ work.
+But working on a functional web-app like *Airbnb*, *Facebook*, *Product Hunt*, has nothing to do with art, it’s about respecting patterns and simple graphical rules, and mainly stealing others work.
----

 >“Good Artists Copy, Great Artists Steal” — Picasso

-So here is some efficient rules to have good looking website without reading any design book.
+*So here is some efficient rules to have good looking website without reading any design book*:
----

- ---
- **Don't play with fancy colours**
+## 1. Don't play with fancy colours

 If you’re not born a designer, just use the '*gray scale*' and bring colour with small touches.
 That’s exactly what [Medium](https://medium.com/) does, using mostly gray values and a nice flashy green in very light touch.